hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 ## Interface

 The interface is created using [create-eth-app](https://github.com/PaulRBerg/create-eth-app).
+The MetaMask browser extension is required for testing.

 ### Installation and use